deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 of the respective isotopomer.
 In this version, we focus on isotopomers with a single site, and therefore the couplings are irrelevant.

-Let's use the sites we have already created to set up isotopomers.
+Let's use the sites we have already created to set up four isotopomers.

 .. doctest::